a simple drive to the airport. But, before long, she started to criticize his

 That initial rush in response to an insult is adrenaline.
 Nothing

-why it is happening.
+why it is occurring.

 Choose a reaction that is compassionate and fair, rather than fall headlong